PALOS – State Senator Bill Cunningham secured more than $18,000 in grants to provide resources for local public school libraries.

 More than $1.3 million was awarded to 2,484 Illinois public school libraries through the Secretary of State’s School District Library Grant Program.
 Resources and services supported through the grant include library books, e-books, audiobooks, periodicals, multilingual materials, technology and programs.

-The following school districts in the 18th District received a total of $18,950:
+The following school districts in the 18th District received grant funding:

 The grants, awarded once every fiscal year, will support school library services for over 1 million students enrolled in kindergarten through 12th grade across the state.